 - There is a confirmed exposure to the disease in the workplace.

 - The time period that the illness is contracted is in close proximity to the confirmed workplace exposure.

-- The nature of employment creates a greater risk of exposure for the worker than to the general population.
+- The nature of employment creates a greater risk of exposure for the worker than for the general population.

 WCB injury claims submitted for work-related COVID-19 exposures are adjudicated on a case-by-case basis.
 Each injury claim will be assessed on its own merits with consideration to relevant medical information.
 This includes a medical diagnosis, the nature of the occupation and the extent of exposure.
 The WCB gathers information from the worker and the employer to confirm the injury and the source of exposure.